Skip to main content

 • Client Credentials (OAuth)

-Exposing a Secret can severely compromise the security of systems, leading to unauthorized access, data leaks, and other significant consequences.
-Storing Secrets in secure locations, such as Secret Managers, is crucial to mitigate these risks.
-These managers serve as digital vaults specifically designed to protect sensitive information.
+Exposing a Secret can seriously compromise system security, leading to unauthorized access, data leaks, and other serious consequences.
+Storing Secrets in secure locations, such as Secret Managers, is crucial to reduce these risks.
+Secret Managers act as digital vaults designed specifically to protect sensitive information.

 Manage Secrets on StackSpot